Plants for coastal gardens: pink & white

-Plenty of plants thrive in coastal areas, so it's possible to create a full and attractive border even in these sometimes challenging conditions
+A wide variety of plants thrive in coastal areas, so it’s perfectly possible to create a full and attractive border even in these sometimes challenging conditions

 Save to My scrapbook

-Plants with silvery and hairy foliage can cope better with coastal winds
+Plants with silvery or hairy foliage can cope better with coastal winds

-Plants with silvery and hairy foliage can cope better with coastal winds
+Plants with silvery or hairy foliage can cope better with coastal winds

 Quick facts

-• Plants in coastal areas need to be able to cope with salt ladened winds
+• Plants in coastal areas need to be able to cope with salt-laden winds

-• Coastal plants often have adaptations such as waxy leaves or hairy foliage
+• They often have adaptations such as waxy leaves or hairy foliage

-• Choosing the right plants will ensure they are healthy and at their best
+• Choosing the right plants for coastal conditions will help to ensure they are healthy and performing at their best

 The planting plan

-This planting design provides a range of plants with white and pink flowers, that once established will thrive in an environment exposed to drying, salty winds and provide a variety of interest throughout the year.
+This planting design provides a range of plants with white and pink flowers that, once established, will thrive in an environment exposed to drying, salty winds and provide a variety of interest throughout the year.
+A simple planting plan helps to create depth, interest and good coverage in a border.

 Choosing plants for coastal areas

-The main function of this scheme is to provide plants that will thrive in coastal locations which may include salt spray carried inland on strong winds.
+The main function of this scheme is to provide plants that can thrive in coastal conditions, which may include locations where salt spray is carried inland on strong winds.

 Plants such as Olearia, Escallonia and Veronica have thick waxy foliage to help protect the leaves and reduce stress caused by the weather exposure.
-The Veronica rakaiensis has small leaves whose reduced surface area makes it less likely to be stripped of moisture in windy conditions.
-The Hylotelephium has fleshy leaves helping store moisture to be used if drier conditions persist.
+Veronica rakaiensis has small leaves, whose reduced surface area minimises moisture loss in windy conditions.
+The two sedums (Hylotelephium) have fleshy leaves, which store moisture to be used if drier conditions persist.

-The groundcover Sedum helps protect and cover bare soil therefore reducing erosion and the wind’s drying effect on exposed soil.
-They will also help prevent unwanted plants from self-seeding by reducing areas of bare earth.
+The groundcover sedum, Hylotelephium ‘Abendrot’, helps protect and cover bare soil, reducing erosion and the wind’s drying effect on exposed soil.
+Reducing areas of bare earth will also help to prevent unwanted plants from self-seeding.

 1 - Olearia macrodonta